schemas()

 function.

-If you call the typia.json.application()
+If you call the typia.json.schemas()

 with specialization of target Schemas